Happy Call Center Agents Create Loyal Customers

 Of course, this sad situation is costing companies customers … and money, ultimately.
 The same Harris Interactive survey found that 89 percent of consumers began doing business with a competitor after a poor service experience.
 And they don’t keep their feelings to themselves.
 News of bad customer service reaches twice as many ears as praise for good customer service, according to the White House Office of Consumer Affairs via Help Scout.

 The good news in all of this gloom is that agents don’t have to be miserable or disengaged.
-With behavioral signals technology from Cogito, which can provide both in-call speaking guidance and measureable appraisals of soft skills, supervisors can train and mentor agents.
+With behavioral signals technology from Cogito, which can provide both in-call speaking guidance and measurable appraisals of soft skills, supervisors can train and mentor agents.
 And agents, with best-practice guidance from Cogito’s application, can even train themselves to be better at their jobs.
 The agent-customer relationship must be a memorable partnership, not an antagonistic pairing in which the agent fees irrelevant or anonymous.
 When the relationship is positive, both agents and customers are more engaged, more satisfied and ultimately more loyal.